The CAEC test is available across Canada, but only in provinces that have officially adopted the CAEC as their high school equivalency exam.

 You don’t need to take all five tests at once.
 You can take them one at a time, on a schedule that works for you.

 The CAEC is designed for Canadian adults who did not complete high school and want to earn an equivalent credential.
-To take the test, you:

 - Must not already hold a high school diploma